Tuition & Financial Aid

 - If I am single, divorced, or no longer living with my son's other parent, what information will the Financial Aid Committee require in order to determine an award?

 - If my son lives with his guardians, what information will the Financial Aid Committee require?

 - If we cannot pay the family contribution noted in the award letter, is there an appeal process?

 - I still have questions.
 Who should I contact?

-To start the financial aid process, please visit the Family Portal at the School and Student Services (SSS) by the National Association of Independent Schools (NAIS) here then follow these 3 steps:
+To start the financial aid process, please visit the Family Portal at the School and Student Services (SSS) here then follow these 3 steps:

 1.Please submit your Parent Financial Statement (PFS) by the appropriate deadline: December 20 for current Landon families and February 15 for families new to Landon.
 By signing the PFS electronically, you are indicating you have filled it out with the best available knowledge, and you agree to inform Landon of any changes to your financial situation.
 If you fail to do so, it could jeopardize your student's financial aid grant at any point during the process.
 The preliminary financial aid grants may be changed once the file is complete and all required documents are submitted.

 2. Please upload to the Family Portal your W-2s, 1099s, 4506-T, and most recent tax return (if applying for Landon financial aid for the first time) by February 15.